 Passport and visas

 Any foreign visitor who wishes to enter Japan must have a passport which will remain valid during the period of stay.
-The exemption of Australian passport holders from requiring a visa to enter Japan has been paused as part of Japan’s quarantine measures.
-Visitors must therefore apply for a tourist visa unless the purpose of the visit is to reside in Japan, to obtain employment or to otherwise engage in remunerative activities in which case a special visa is required.
-The visa, quarantine and vaccination requirements are changing frequently under Japan’s staged reopening to tourism and the traveller should check the Embassy of Japan in Australia website for up to the minute information: https://www.au.emb-japan.go.jp/itpr_ja/covid19tourism.html
+The exemption of Australian passport holders from requiring a visa to enter Japan has been reinstated following relaxation of Japan’s quarantine measures.
+Australian passport holders may stay in Japan for tourism purposes for up to 90 days.
+Visa, quarantine and vaccination requirements can change from time to time and the traveller should check the Embassy of Japan in Australia website for the latest information: https://www.au.emb-japan.go.jp/itpr_ja/amendedentry.html

 You can withdraw cash using your international credit, debit, prepaid and cash cards nationwide at Japan Post Bank ATMs and most Post Office ATMs.
 Please note that no other Japanese banks currently accept international transactions.
 Services are available in English and display stickers indicating which cards are accepted.
 Cards from the Cirrus, Plus, Maestro and Visa Electron networks can be used including Visa, MasterCard, American Express and Diners Club credit cards.